 - Coaching for Change

-In the next instalment in this series, we will explore ways for coaches ? whether internal or external to the organization ? to build the coaching relationship.?
+In the next installment in this series, we will explore ways for coaches whether internal or external to the organization to build the coaching relationship.
 In the meantime, individuals or organizations desirous of exploring the possibility of procuring coaching services are invited to submit a request for a complimentary exploratory consultation.
 One of our UTDS associates will contact you within 24 hours of receipt of your request.